-This blog allows me to write about things I love to share: how to live a better, calmer life, photography, art, creativity, w@ndering, and other life-enhancing things.
+This blog allows me to share things I create and love: art, photography, w@ndering, and other life-enhancing things.

 I’ve written a couple of books, on starting a new life abroad, and bootstrapping a small, creative internet business.
 See my books page.

 You can contact me here

 By way of a life-bio, here’s a post I like that I wrote a few years back: